How To Troubleshoot Your WordPress Website?

 Error 404 or Page Not Found:

-404 errors are the most common and simplest resolved of the bunch.
+Four hundred four errors are the most common and simplest resolved of the bunch.
 There are several reasons why they can appear, including broken links or errors in the address, when someone searches for a URL that is not there on your website.
 It only takes a few seconds to find and replace broken links.
 But you must first look for them and take into account the security risks this poses to both you and your site’s visitors.

 The White Screen of Death (WSoD):